A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Inorganic nanochemistry is the study of the synthesis, properties, and applications of nanomaterials that are made from inorganic elements.
-Nanomaterials are materials that have at least one dimension that is less than 100 nanometers (nm).
-They can be made from a variety of materials, including metals, semiconductors, oxides, and polymers.
-Nanomaterials have unique properties that are different from the properties of the bulk materials that they are made from.
+Inorganic nanochemistry is the study of the synthesis, properties, and applications of nanomaterials composed of inorganic elements.
+Nanomaterials are materials with at least one dimension less than 100 nanometers (nm).
+They can be made from various materials, including metals, semiconductors, oxides, and polymers.
+Nanomaterials exhibit unique properties differing from their bulk counterparts.
 These properties include:

 • High surface area